 FAX TO Program Registration at 415-538-2368.
 In order to fax your registration, credit card information is MANDATORY.
 (Photocopies of checks will not be accepted).

-- $155 Program Package includes: 6 hours of MCLE credit, resource materials and lunch
+- Early Bird Registration (Registration by March 31st): $155 Program Package includes: 5 hours of MCLE credit in legal ethics, resource materials and lunch

-- Golden Gate University School of Law Alumni Fee: $125 Program Package includes: 6 hours of MCLE credit, resource materials and lunch
+- Thomas Jefferson School of Law Alumni Fee: $140 Program Package includes: 5 hours of MCLE credit in legal ethics, resource materials and lunch

 - Free of charge: admission to program only.
 No MCLE credit, resource materials or lunch (registration for free attendance is offered on a space available basis) MAIL OR FAX FORM ONLY.